1. Introduction

 Royal Museums Greenwich recognises that raising a whistleblowing concern can be daunting.
 However, we encourage you to report concerns internally as soon as possible where you suspect wrongdoing.
 We are here to listen and will take all concerns that you raise seriously.

-This policy outlines what is Whistleblowing.
-This policy also outlines the roles of those involved and support that is available to you.
+This policy outlines what Whistleblowing is, the roles of those involved and support that is available to you.
 The policy works on the following principles:

 - Whistleblowing is the act of reporting suspected wrongdoing or risk of wrongdoing relating to: